mdaud23/learn-english/longman_2.md

 -> Located in Washington, the White House is the home of the president

 please note that cuma ada v-ing dan past participle untuk reduced form.
 Please note juga ketika dia v-ing itu sebagai pelaku, dan ketika past participle itu dia sebagai diperlakukan

+#### Skill 14: Use Reduced Adverb Clauses Correctly

+> Although he feels rather sick, the speaker will take part in the seminar -> Although feeling rather sick, the speaker will take part in the seminar

+> When you give your speech, you should speak loudly and distinctly -> When giving your speech, you should speak loudly and distinctly

+> Although he is rather unwell, the speaker will take part in the seminar -> Although rather unwell, the speaker will take part in the seminar

+> When you are ready, you can begin your speech